 Our inheritance team are regularly contacted by stepchildren who have been disinherited by a stepparent.
 One particularly common situation is where a stepparent goes back on an agreement that has previously been reached with a biological parent and changes their will after that parent has died.

-In this case our client’s mother had promised him that he would receive an inheritance and made mirror wills with his stepfather.
-These wills ensured that he would receive his inheritance after they had both died.
+In one recent case our client’s mother had promised him that he would receive an inheritance and made mirror wills with his stepfather.
+She believed that these mirror wills would ensure that he received his inheritance after they had both died.

 His mother died first, and the stepfather inherited.
-However, the stepfather then changed his will, thereby disinheriting our client.
+However, the stepfather then changed his version of the mirror will so as to disinherit our client.